paft-rs/paft/README.md

 - **Providers**: Build your adapter using our [integration guidelines](#building-provider-crates)

 Together, we're building the future of financial data in Rust—standardized, interoperable, and developer-friendly.

+## Projects Using paft

+The following open-source projects use paft types in their public APIs:

+- yfinance-rs — Ergonomic Yahoo Finance client built on paft types: [`gramistella/yfinance-rs`](https://github.com/gramistella/yfinance-rs) (also on crates.io as `yfinance-rs`).

+Want to add your project?
+Open a PR to include it here.